mbleichner/koti/README.md

   having a giant blob of everything.
 - You have the full power of python at your fingertips.
 Use it to compose configs, create dynamic configs, whatever necessary.

+## Limitations and known problems

+- Currently, only Arch (pacman) and flatpak is supported.
+In the future, I might add support for apt, yum, etc.
+- Pacman pretty aggressively asks for possible package alternatives - even if they are explicitly given.
+I don't know if bug or intended behavior, but it can be a bit annoying during system setup to be asked something that's literally in your config.